KrumkachevaLab/EPR-BindingSite/README.md

-This version of the repository contains an example script of the HSA-TCPP docking.
+This version of the repository contains an example script of the HSA-TCPP docking (Examples/TCPP).
 The script soon will be updated to include additional EPR data integration.

 # To-Do
 1. Complete an example of the calculations (HSA-TCPP)